enriquedlh97/keyword_category_prediction_api/README.md

 # keyword_category_prediction_api
-API for predicting categories from batches of words
+API for predicting categories from batches of words.
+Works with 104 different languages.

 ## Getting Started